zsoleszh/docs/tartalom/cselekvések/tanulni-github-cselekedeteket/index.md

 ---
 title: Learn GitHub Actions
 shortTitle: Learn GitHub Actions
-intro: 'Whether you are new to {% data variables.product.prodname_actions %} or interested in learning all they have to offer, this guide will help you use {% data variables.product.prodname_actions %} to accelerate your application development workflows.'
+intro: 'Whether you are new to {% data variables.product.zsoleszh_actions %} or interested in learning all they have to offer, this guide will help you use {% data variables.product.prodname_actions %} to accelerate your application development workflows.'
 redirect_from:
   - /articles/about-github-actions
   - /github/automating-your-workflow-with-github-actions/about-github-actions